 Approach to making

-As a maker, I am self-taught.
-Self-teaching is my natural inclination and the way I learn fastest.
-By the time I started guitar making in my early 30 s I had already learned a number of arts and crafts, so I had no worries about the crafting aspect, although I didn't know how long it would take to be able to produce a really fine musical instrument.
+By the time I started guitar making in my early 30 s I had already learned a number of arts and crafts, so I had no worries about the crafting aspect, but I didn't know how long it would take to be able to produce a really fine musical instrument.
 In 1993 I began by studying the guitars of Antonio de Torres to gain insight into the fundamentals of traditional spanish guitar-making - from then on, the experience of making itself became my teacher.
 I found that my guitars improved steadily from batch to batch as I experimented, and I learned to trust my instincts more and more.
 I continue to work in this way, always adjusting and refining, and usually the ideas work to move things in the right direction.
 I am more instinctive than scientific in approach, although I do make notes about various things, particularly the pitches of the front and back during construction and afterwards - this has been very useful for subsequent fine-tuning.

 In this process of learning, the input from guitarists has been very important, since they opened my ears to the qualities necessary in a fine guitar, and gradually, as a result, I have been able to develop my own faculties for critical listening.
 You can only change something if you're aware of it.
 Once you're aware, you can try and build in the change.
 Just how you do that is a combination of experience and instinct.